 What to Make with Leftover Brisket

-Shred it up and use it to make salad bowls like I did with my Coffee-Spiked Slow Cooker Beef Carnitas.
+- Shred it up and use it to make salad bowls similar to what I did with my Coffee-Spiked Slow Cooker Beef Carnitas.

-Chop it and make a meaty hash, similar to Leftover Pot Roast Hash with Chimichurri-Inspired Sauce.
+- Chop it and make a meaty hash, kind of like Leftover Pot Roast Hash with Chimichurri-Inspired Sauce.

 What Do I Serve with Brisket?